 2. Big Sur

 Can you think of a more iconic California visual than the Bixby Bridge along Highway 1?
 We’ll wait.
-After a massive landslide destroyed a 150-foot section of the highway, Caltrans recently announced the road repairs would be completed just in time for summer so now’s the time to start planning your bucket list road trip.
+This rugged landscape has remained relatively untouched, giving visitors breathtaking views of dramatic cliffs, coastal redwoods and the Pacific Ocean.
 Spot wildflowers in full bloom at Garrapata State Park and Pfeiffer Big Sur State Park and shop plastic-free and support woman-owned businesses at Big Sur Dry Goods.

 Situated in coastal California just two hours away from Los Angeles, Santa Barbara is full of picturesque landscapes living up to its nickname, the American Riviera.
 Towering palm trees set against the Santa Ynez mountain ranges and cobalt blue waters make this laidback beach town an iconic California backdrop and home to some of the best Mexican food in SoCal.
 Get a taste of Oaxacan cuisine at Flor de Maiz, and try one of their housemade mole dishes paired with a specialty margarita or a craft cocktail like the Mitla made with mezcal.
 If you prefer a quieter retreat, the neighboring town of Montecito is where you’ll find the same panoramic views but with less crowds (and maybe a Prince Harry and Meghan Markle sighting).